 Common Symptoms of Seasonal Allergies in Dogs

 Allergic reactions in dogs usually present as skin and coat issues.
-Itchiness, hot spots, and dry skin are common symptoms of both food and seasonal allergies in dogs, but seasonal allergies can sometimes bring on symptoms that you might be familiar with if you suffer from them yourself:
+Itchiness, hot spots, and dry skin are common symptoms of both food and seasonal allergies in dogs, but seasonal allergies dogs treatment can sometimes bring on symptoms that you might be familiar with if you suffer from them yourself:

 - Runny or swollen eyes